Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 	git stash
 	```

 1. Now it's safe for Alice to pull, after which she can "pop" the stash, which is organized as a stack.
 (In fact, `git stash` is shorthand for `git stash push`.
 It's a lot like the stack where you put bills that you haven't gotten around to paying yet.)
+Execute these commands:

 	```bash
 	git pull